Plan tiers

 Annual subscriptions discount the subscription fee; included RCs are unchanged.

-All plans bill in your local currency through Stripe.
+All plans are billed in US dollars (USD) through Stripe.
 Annual subscriptions reduce the subscription fee but include the same number of RCs per month as the monthly plan.

 Included RCs per month